AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 .. note::

-   Refer to (:doc:`advanced`) for all the additional model parameters and their implementatiion within the model.
+   Refer to (:doc:`advanced`#RES Time Series Estimation) for all the additional model parameters and their implementatiion within the model.
    Refer to (:doc:`model_structure`) for insights about the specific python module functioning
 ------------------------------------------------------------------------------------------------